-- Any legislative requirements to offer specific settlement options to various classes of members. - The settlement provisions of the plan and the options to be provided to members upon plan wind-up. - The benefit provisions of the plan, for example: - where a plan has generous ancillary benefits, an election to receive a commuted value transfer may be affected by the maximum transfer limits imposed under Section 8517 of the Income Tax Regulations (Canada); or - where a plan has inflexible retirement options and few optional forms of payment, a member may prefer to elect a commuted value transfer to increase flexibility in payment terms. - The postulated scenario upon which the hypothetical wind-up is based. - Past experience of the plan, when relevant. - Any experience from actual wind-ups of comparable plans of which the actuary may be aware.
+- Any legislative requirements to offer specific settlement options to various classes of members. - The settlement provisions of the plan and the options to be provided to members upon plan windup. - The benefit provisions of the plan, for example: - where a plan has generous ancillary benefits, an election to receive a commuted value transfer may be affected by the maximum transfer limits imposed under Section 8517 of the Income Tax Regulations (Canada); or - where a plan has inflexible retirement options and few optional forms of payment, a member may prefer to elect a commuted value transfer to increase flexibility in payment terms. - The postulated scenario upon which the hypothetical wind-up is based. - Past experience of the plan, when relevant. - Any experience from actual wind-ups of comparable plans of which the actuary may be aware.

-2. Guidance for valuations with effective dates on or after December 31, 2021, and no later than December 30, 2022
+2. Guidance for valuations with effective dates on or after December 31, 2022, and no later than June 29, 2024

-The guidance contained in this section applies to both immediate and deferred pensions and applies regardless of the overall size of the group annuity purchase, subject to Large Plans in Section 3 of this educational note.
-It applies to valuations with effective dates on or after December 31, 2021, and no later than December 30, 2022, pending any further guidance or other evidence of change in annuity pricing.
+The guidance contained in this section applies to both immediate and deferred pensions and applies regardless of the overall size of the group annuity purchase, subject to the guidance for large plans in Section 3 of this educational note.
+It applies to valuations with effective dates on or after December 31, 2022, and no later than June 29, 2024, pending any further guidance or other evidence of change in annuity pricing.

-The PPFRC believes that rounding of the interest rate resulting from following the guidance outlined in this educational note to the nearest five or 10 basis points is a reasonable and appropriate approach.
+The PPFRC believes that rounding of the interest rate resulting from following the guidance outlined in this educational note to the nearest five or 10 basis points (bps) is a reasonable and appropriate approach.
 Each actuary would use discretion in determining whether to round the interest rate, and consistency in the application of such rounding would be followed.